CommonAccord/Cmacc-NFP/Doc/NFP/MO/Operating/SingleMember/Form/Operating_01.md

 1.9.8.3.sec=cash expenditures for repairs, supplies, capital improvements, investments in assets, and other capital items, and

-1.9.8.4.sec=any additions to Company reserves which the Member [Manager] causes the Company to make.
+1.9.8.4.sec=any additions to Company reserves which the {Member/Manager} causes the Company to make.

 1.9.8.=[Z/ol-a/s4]